2gis/2gis-maps-react/README_NEW.md

 ```

 ##### Create simple Popup and Popup inside Marker.
 [Api referense.](http://api.2gis.ru/doc/maps/manual/popups/)

+In popup you can show any HTML-code.
+Popup has reference to a specific location on the map.
+Popup can be inside Marker and opening by click to Marker.

 ```jsx
 import React, { Component } from 'react' import { Map, Marker, Popup } from '2gismaps-react'